cloudfoundry/cf-mysql-release/README.md

 2. Then [make the service plan public](http://docs.cloudfoundry.org/services/managing-service-brokers.html#make-plans-public).

-## Acceptance Tests<a name="acceptance_tests"></a>
+## Smoke & Acceptance Tests<a name="tests"></a>

+The MySQL Release contains an "acceptance-tests" job which can be deployed as a bosh errand.
+The errand can then be run to verify the deployment.

+A deployment manifest [generated with the provided spiff templates](#create_manifest) will include such an errand.

+This errand can be configured to run either the smoke tests (default) or the acceptance tests.

+### Smoke Tests<a name="smoke_tests">

+The smoke tests are a subset of the acceptance tests, useful for verifying a deployment.

-To run the MySQL Release Acceptance tests, you will need:
+To run the MySQL Release Smoke tests, you will need:

 - a running CF instance
 - credentials for a CF Admin user
 - a deployed MySQL Release with the broker registered and the plan made public
-- an environment variable `$CONFIG` which points to a `.json` file that contains the application domain

-### BOSH errand

-BOSH errands were introduced in version 2366 of the BOSH CLI, BOSH Director, and stemcells.

-The following properties must be included in the manifest (most will be there by default):
+The following properties must be included in the deployment manifest (most will be there by default):

 - cf.api_url:
 - cf.admin_username:
 - cf.admin_password: